v6/drag-n-drop-front-end-design-builder/trunk/README.md

-=== Drag and Drop Front-End Design Builder ===
+#=== Drag and Drop Front-End Design Builder ===
 Contributors: diegpl, pkelbert
 Donate link: http://wpsoft.com.br/
-Tags: drag and drop, front-end, design builder, live edition, limitless, drag-and-drop, drag-n-drop Requires at least: 3.0.1
+Tags: drag and drop, front-end, design builder, live edition, limitless, drag-and-drop, drag-n-drop, awesome Requires at least: 3.0.1
 Tested up to: 3.8
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Design Builder that allow live edition in the front end through the Limitless drag and drop system (http://themeforest.net/item/limitless-multipurpose-drag-n-drop-theme/5528738)
+Design Builder that allows live editing in the front end through the "Limitless" drag and drop system (http://themeforest.net/item/limitless-multipurpose-drag-n-drop-theme/5528738)
-With this plugin always when you click in an element, their attributes are opened, avoiding waste of time to find it in a big list.
+With this plugin, anytime a user you clicks in an element, their attributes are opened, avoiding waste of time to find it in some giant list.
+This combines the advantages of the power of Drupal with the ease of use and ease of installation of Wordpress.

+Are you ready to make frontends more customizable than any drag and drop system has yet to offer, "Rapid Application Development" style?

-== Description ==
+##== Description ==

 Design Builder that allow live edition in the front end through the Limitless drag and drop system (http://themeforest.net/item/limitless-multipurpose-drag-n-drop-theme/5528738)
 With this plugin always when you click in an element, their attributes are opened, avoiding waste of time to find it in a big list.